 1. Resource-specific resources should only include pseudo-tied resources or resources that are dynamically scheduled into the CAISO markets.
-Imports that do not qualify as a resource-specific import should be considered a non-resource-specific import.
+Imports that do not qualify as a resource-specific import should be considered a non-resourcespecific import.

-- 2. An LSE using a resource-specific import should provide a resource-specific resource ID in its RA filing that is listed on a matching CAISO supply plan and on the Commission's NQC list. - 3.
-A non-resource-specific import should count towards RA requirements if: (a) the contract is an energy contract with no economic curtailment provisions; (b) the energy self-schedules (or in the alternative, bids in at levels between negative \$150/MWh and \$0/MWh) into the day-ahead and real-time CAISO markets at least during the Availability Assessment Hours throughout the RA compliance month, consistent with the MCC buckets; and (c) the energy must be delivered to the LSE in accordance with the governing contract, consistent with the MCC buckets. - 4.
-For a non-resource-specific import to count towards RA needs, the energy contract should also include the following terms: (a) the energy contract should include the price denominated in \$/MWh or \$/kWh, the quantity delivered per hour, and the delivery period; (b) the counterparty of the energy contract should be the LSE and the energy should be delivered and sold to the LSE; and (c) a requirement that the import is not sourced from resources internal to the CAISO Balancing Area. - 5.
-For both resource-specific and non-resource specific RA import contracts, the existing requirement from D.05-10-042, that all resources must be paired with an import allocation right, should still apply. - 6.
-LSEs using non-resource-specific import contracts to meet RA requirements should provide full unredacted versions of the RA contracts to verify compliance with the adopted requirements.
+2. An LSE using a resource-specific import should provide a resource-specific resource ID in its RA filing that is listed on a matching CAISO supply plan and on the Commission's NQC list.

+3. A non-resource-specific import should count towards RA needs if: (a) the contract is an energy contract with no economic curtailment provisions; (b) the energy self-schedules (or in the alternative, bids in at levels between negative \$150/MWh and \$0/MWh) into the CAISO markets for delivery; and (c) the energy self-schedules (or in the alternative, bids in at levels between negative \$150/MWh and \$0/MWh) during the Availability Assessment Hours throughout the RA compliance month, consistent with the MCC buckets.

+4. For a non-resource-specific import to count towards RA needs, the energy contract should also include: (a) the sale of energy to the LSE denominated in \$/MWh or \$/kWh; (b) that the sale of energy delivery is to the LSE specifically, not to the CAISO generally; and (c) a requirement that the import is not sourced from resources internal to the CAISO Balancing Area.

+5. For both resource-specific and non-resource specific RA import contracts, the existing requirement from D.05-10-042, that all resources must be paired with an import allocation right, should still apply.

+6. LSEs using non-resource-specific import contracts to meet RA needs should provide full unredacted versions of the RA contracts to verify compliance with the adopted requirements.